Advanced Usage and Reference

 Create Filters and Checks based on custom properties.

-Custom Service Properties is available for use through our Service Maturity offering:
+Custom Properties is available for use through our Maturity offering:

 Filters

-Our existing Service Property Check has been extended to support Property Definition values.
-You can leverage the existing check, selecting a Property Definition name for the “Property” field under the Custom group.
-By default the checks will ensure a value has been assigned to each service the check applies to.
+Our existing Property Check has been extended to support Property Definition values.
+You can leverage the existing check, selecting a Property Definition name for the “Property” field under the Component group you wish to check a property on.
+By default the checks will ensure a value has been assigned to each component the check applies to.
 Optionally you can also apply a predicate in the “Advanced” section to write more custom validation.

-Configuring a Service Property Check on a custom property
+Configuring a Property Check on a custom property.

 API Reference

-Below are a series of common API requests which can be used to manage Property Definitions or Service Property values
+Below are a series of common API requests which can be used to manage Property Definitions or Component Property values

 Property Definitions